Lithospermum ruderale: Description

+Distribution and habitat

+The species is native to western Canada and the western United States, where it can be found in open areas near sagebrush, juniper and pine.

+Uses

 The plant was used as a contraceptive by several Native American groups, including the Navajo and Shoshone.
 Studies on mice show the plant reduced their fertility.
 Plains Indians also used the roots to treat respiratory issues and cooked them as food.